SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_follower/readme.md

 - Now write_buffer is filled with some data which needs to be sent to the leader.
 - Current_mode enum is set to I2C_RECEIVE_DATA, it receives data from leader through \ref sl_i2c_driver_receive_data_blocking (for blocking Application) or through \ref sl_i2c_driver_receive_data_non_blocking (for Non-blocking Application).
 - After that it will wait till all the data is received by leader.
+- For Blocking usecase : When all bytes are received then mode changes to I2C_SEND_DATA (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are received).
-- Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_SEND_DATA.
+- For Non-blocking usecase : Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_SEND_DATA.
 - Then it calls send_data API to send data to leader through \ref sl_i2c_driver_send_data_blocking (for blocking Application) or through \ref sl_i2c_driver_send_data_non_blocking (for Non-blocking Application).
 - After calling send_data, it will wait till all the data is transmitted to leader device.
+- For Blocking usecase : When all bytes are sent then mode changes to I2C_TRANSMISSION_COMPLETED (Blocking API won't update any transfer complete flag, as control will be blocked untill all bytes are sent).
-- Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_TRANSMISSION_COMPLETED.
+- For Non-blocking usecase :Once the i2c callback function sets transfer_complete flag, it changes current_mode enum to I2C_TRANSMISSION_COMPLETED.
 - Now it compares the data which is received from the leader device to the data which it has sent.
 - If the send & receive data is same, it will print 'Test Case Passed' on the console.